lgandecki/cypress-cucumber-preprocessor/docs/tags.md

 In the absence of a `tags` value and presence of a scenario with `@only`, only said scenario will run.
 You can in other words use this tag as you would use `.only()` in Mocha.

 Similarly, scenarios tagged with `@skip` will always be skipped, despite being tagged with something else matching a tag filter.

+## Running multiple tags
+Use `--env tags='@tag1 and @tag2'` To run scenarios which have multiple tags - check [comment](https://github.com/badeball/cypress-cucumber-preprocessor/issues/532#issuecomment-805065245) for more information